-This has indeed been a very busy year at Bowsprit Capital Corporation Limited as manager of First REIT.
-We would like to take this opportunity to thank all staff and directors for their continuing drive, hard work, dedication and commitment.
-We would also like to thank all our Unitholders for the support and confidence shown towards us.
+This has indeed been a successful year for First REIT despite the global economic crisis.
+Bowsprit Capital Corporation Limited as manager would like to thank all our staff and directors for their continuing drive, hard work, dedication and commitment.
+We would also like to thank all of you, our Unitholders, for your support and confidence shown towards us.